Pattern 4.1: Delegate Influence

 Representatives (a.k.a. links):

-- stand for the interests of a circle (or team) in another circle
+- stand for the interests one group in another group

 - are selected for a limited term